Being put on hold: it’s a customer service problem that most of us are unfortunately all too familiar with.

 However, they’re just one essential feature of call center software — and if you need more than a standalone callback tool alone, you need to know what to look for in a call center platform.

-Our interactive table outlines the top call center software providers, the most important features to look for, and offers reviews from real customers.
+Our interactive table outlines the top call center software solutions, the most important features to look for, and offers reviews from real customers.